-I’ve learnd about the many superfoods for people but I hadn’t really thought about superfoods for pets until recently!
+I’ve learned about the many superfoods for people but I hadn’t really thought about superfoods for pets until recently!

 I’ve owned cats in the past but that was before I even thought about superfoods for myself much less for my cats.

-Now that we have a dog and we are much more health conscious I’ve learned about superfoods for them.
+Now that we have a dog and we are much more health conscious I’ve learned about superfoods for our furry friend, too.

-Here are a some of the superfoods for dogs and cats that I discovered.
-I admit I was pretty surprised by this list.
+Here are some of the superfoods for dogs and cats I discovered.

 Superfoods For Dogs